 If you need a tool to share your screenshots automatically, get Dropshare.
-The app is synced with your cloud service of choice or offers you its own built-in cloud to store files and images.
+The app is synced with your cloud service to store files and images.
 Click the Dropshare icon in the Menu bar, select the area you want to screenshot, and get the link to the cloud location of your file:

 Capto is a great app for creative screenshots and editing screen recordings.

 With the app, you can take circle or freehand shaped screenshots, record your windows and screens, add smooth transitions, voiceover, and annotations.